aakashbhardwaj619/aakashbhardwaj619.github.io/_posts/2021-05-15-Teams-Activity-Notifications-Azure.md

 # Introduction

 The Microsoft Teams activity feed is a great way to notify users of any items that require their attention.
-These notifications appear in the Activity tab of Microsoft Teams client and are comprised of multiple bits of information that give details about the notification.
-For example, the below notification informs the user about the sender, notification reason, and some other useful details.
+These notifications appear in the Activity tab of Microsoft Teams client and contain multiple bits of information that give details about the activity notification.
+For example, the below activity notification informs the user about the sender, notification reason, and some other helpful information.

 ![Teams Activity Notification Details](/public/images/Teams-Activity-Notifications-Azure//TeamsNotificationDetails.jpeg)

 The Microsoft Graph Activity Feed API allows us to send such activity notifications to users and extend this functionality in custom apps.
-In this article we will explore one such approach of automatically sending activity notifications to Teams users using an Azure Event Grid, Azure Function, Teams App, and Microsoft Graph.
-This approach can be used for sending notifications triggered from any external events or custom apps to users in Teams.
+This article explores one such approach of delivering activity notifications to users in Teams using an Azure Event Grid, Azure Function, Teams App, and Microsoft Graph.
+This solution can be used for sending activity notifications triggered from any external events or custom apps to users in Teams.

 # Solution Design

-The below diagram describes the different components and series of steps that are executed to send the activity notifications to users using an Azure AD App credentials.
+The below diagram describes the different components and steps to send the activity notifications to users using Azure AD App credentials.

 ![Solution Architecture](/public/images/Teams-Activity-Notifications-Azure//Architecture.PNG)

 1. Any custom app publishes an event to an Event Grid Custom Topic sending notification details like *userId*, *taskId*, *notificationUrl*.
 2. The event notifies the Event Grid Subscription for this topic.
-3. An associated Event Grid triggered Azure Function is called from the subscription.
+3. An associated Event Grid triggered Azure Function gets called from the subscription.
 4. This function calls Microsoft Graph API using an AAD App's credentials to send the activity notification to Teams user.

 # Solution Components